 - When he makes a copy of only his good side, it works out at first because this one is willing to do all the work, but eventually they come to blows over whether they should be nice to Susie, whom the good side openly admits to having a crush on.

-- And when Calvin travels to the future to get his done homework from his future self, three different versions of him end up fighting over which of them should have done the homework.
+- And when Calvin travels to the future to get his completed homework from his future self, three different versions of him end up fighting over which of them should have done the homework.
 Averted with Hobbes in the same story, as his egotism is of a sort that gets along with itself.
 "You're right, as always, Hobbes."